Table of Contents

 BrandChamp.io helps e-commerce brands create and scale ambassador programs to thousands of participants.

-It’s a seriously awesome product, but was lacking awareness in the buyer’s lifecycle.
+It’s a seriously impressive product but lacked awareness of the buyer’s life cycle.

-And each customer is worth a minimum of $3,000 per year, and as high as tens of thousands per year.
+Each customer is worth anywhere from $3,000 per year to tens of thousands per year.

 This blog post alone might be worth $100,000.

 The brands that are the most successful with search don’t create one piece of content and hope it ranks.
 They create a piece of content for every opportunity across the buyer’s life cycle.

 Learn more B2B SEO tactics we’re using right now to outrank bigger brands with larger budgets